jlaxman/Google-drive-extension/README.md

 To run this quickstart, you need the following prerequisites:

-1) <h4 href='https://developers.google.com/workspace/guides/create-project'> A Google Cloud project <h4>
+1) <a href='https://developers.google.com/workspace/guides/create-project'> A Google Cloud project </a>
 2) <h4> A Google account with Google Drive enabled. <h4>

-<h3 href='https://console.cloud.google.com/flows/enableapi?apiid=drive.googleapis.com' >Enable the API <h3>
+<a href='https://console.cloud.google.com/flows/enableapi?apiid=drive.googleapis.com' >Enable the API </a>
 Before using Google APIs, you need to turn them on in a Google Cloud project.
 You can turn on one or more APIs in a single Google Cloud project.
 In the Google Cloud console, enable the Google Drive API.